javerliyex/javerliyex/README.md

-## Hi 👋, I'm Zhanibek
+<h1 align="center">Hi 👋, I'm Zhanibek 👨‍💻</h1>

-### Android Developer 🌟
+<h2 align="center">Android Developer 🌟</h2>

-As a passionate Senior Android Developer, I'm dedicated to continuous learning and growth in the dynamic world of mobile development.
+As a passionate Junior Android Developer, I'm dedicated to continuous learning and growth in the dynamic world of mobile development.
 Eager to contribute my skills in Android Native Development and Multi-platform Development while embracing new challenges to expand my expertise.
 Seeking opportunities to collaborate, innovate, and make a meaningful impact in the realm of Mobile App Development.

 ### 🔧 Technical Skills